localstack/docs/content/en/localstack/lambda-executors.md

 * Java
 * Go

-Lambdas on other platforms like .Net currently need to be executed in on of the docker modes.
+Lambdas on other platforms like .Net currently need to be executed in one of the docker modes.

 ### Docker

 Configuration: `LAMBDA_EXECUTOR=docker`

-The `docker` execution mode will execute lambdas in an docker container.
+The `docker` execution mode will execute lambdas in a docker container.
-For this, every lambda invocation creates and runs a new docker container and returns its result when its finished.
+For this, every lambda invocation creates and runs a new docker container and returns its result when it's finished.
 The advantage of this mode is the fresh lambda environment from each start, so possible leftovers during previous invocations will be purged.
 Due to the nature of this mode, mainly recreating the container for each invocation, this mode is rather slow.
 A typical invocation of a dummy python lambda can take around 3 seconds from start to finish (awscli invoke - start to finish).